manuelmeurer/services/README.md

 ### Dependence

+#### Redis

+to be described...

+#### Sidekiq

 To process services in the background, Services uses [Sidekiq](https://github.com/mperham/sidekiq).
-Sidekiq is not absolutely required to use Services though, if it's not present, a service will raise an exception when you try to enqueue it for background processing.
-If you're using Sidekiq, make sure to load the Services gem after the Sidekiq gem.
+Sidekiq is not required to use Services though.
+If it's not present when Services is loaded, a service will raise an exception when you try to enqueue it for background processing.
+If you use Sidekiq, make sure to load the Services gem after the Sidekiq gem.

+#### Postgres

-The SQL `Services::BaseFinder` (discussed further down) generates is optimized for Postgres.
+The SQL that `Services::BaseFinder` (discussed further down) generates is optimized for Postgres.
 It might work with other databases but it's not guaranteed.
-If you're not using Postgres, don't use `Services::BaseFinder` or, even better, submit a PR that fixes it to work with your database!
+If you're not using Postgres, don't use `Services::BaseFinder` or, even better, submit a [pull request](https://github.com/krautcomputing/services/issues) that fixes it to work with your database!

 ### Examples